 The best time to visit Cebu, weather-wise, is between April and July when temperatures are hot and there is barely any rainfall.

-I recommend visiting Cebu on the shoulder months of the high season between November and March which sees a bit of rainfall but usually only lasts for a couple of hours and the rest of the day is sunny.
+I recommend visiting Cebu during the shoulder months of the high season between November and March which sees a bit of rainfall but usually only lasts for a couple of hours and the rest of the day is sunny.

-WHERE TO STAY IN CEBU
+WHERE TO STAY IN CEBU CITY

-However, the majority of places to visit in Cebu are in South Cebu and the best place to stay is in Moalboal which is located on the South East Coast of the island.
+However, the majority of places to visit in Cebu are in South Cebu and the best place to stay is in Moalboal which is located on the Southeast coast of the island.

-Cebu has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Cebu City and in Moalboal to fit the needs of budget backpackers and luxury travelers.
-See the list of accommodations below that I personally recommend:
+Cebu has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay in Cebu City and in Moalboal to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 Luxury: Radisson Blu Cebu City

 Radisson Blu Cebu is the best 5-star accommodation in Cebu City!
-The hotel is centrally and located features direct access to SM Mall, a large outdoor swimming pool, 3 dining options and close to the airport.
+The hotel is centrally and located features direct access to SM Mall, a large outdoor swimming pool, 3 dining options, and is close to the airport.